CRAB: A Benchmark for Evaluating Curation of Retrieval-Augmented LLMs in Biomedicine: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have become powerful tools in general and specific domains ~\cite{openai2024,llama3,claude3,gemini1.5,chen2025streamlining}, due to their generative capabilities ~\cite{bang-etal-2023-multitask,guo2023closechatgpthumanexperts}.
-Despite their excellent performance \cite{largelanguagemodelsencode,palm2,openai2024,llama3,gpt4medicalchallenge}, LLMs still suffer from factual hallucinations \cite{factual,raunak-etal-2021-curious,Ji-2023}, caused by outdated knowledge \cite{rethinkingretrievalfaithfullarge} and limited domain-specific expertise \cite{chatgptgpt4generalpurposesolvers}.
-Retrieval-Augmented Generation (RAG) addresses these shortcomings by retrieving relevant and up-to-date information from trusted sources to supplement the knowledge of LLMs.
-This approach has been shown to effectively mitigate hallucinations and knowledge gaps in various domains \cite{guu2020realmretrievalaugmentedlanguagemodel,NEURIPS2020_6b493230,pmlr-v162-borgeaud22a,JMLR:v24:23-0037}.
-In the biopharmaceutical domain, the incorporation of external knowledge not only enhances the existing capabilities of LLMs, but also provides the up-to-date information that they lack to accurately answer the biopharmaceutical queries \cite{biom1,biom2}.
+Large Language Models (LLMs) have become powerful tools in general and specific domains \citep{openai2024,llama3,claude3,gemini1.5,chen2025streamlining}, due to their generative capabilities \citep{bang-etal-2023-multitask,guo2023closechatgpthumanexperts}.
+Despite their excellent performance \citep{largelanguagemodelsencode,palm2,openai2024,llama3,gpt4medicalchallenge}, LLMs still suffer from factual hallucinations \citep{factual,raunak-etal-2021-curious,Ji-2023}, caused by outdated knowledge \citep{rethinkingretrievalfaithfullarge} and limited domain-specific expertise \citep{chatgptgpt4generalpurposesolvers}.
+Retrieval-Augmented Generation (RAG) addresses these shortcomings by retrieving up-to-date information from trusted sources.
+This approach has been shown to effectively mitigate hallucinations and knowledge gaps in various domains \citep{guu2020realmretrievalaugmentedlanguagemodel,NEURIPS2020_6b493230,pmlr-v162-borgeaud22a,JMLR:v24:23-0037}.
+In the biomedical domain, the incorporation of external knowledge not only enhances the existing capabilities of LLMs, but also provides the up-to-date information that they lack to accurately answer the biomedical queries \citep{biom1,biom2}.